ring-clojure/ring-examples/hello-world/README.md

-# Ring WebSocket Chat Example
+# Ring Hello World Example

 This is a basic 'Hello World' example project in [Ring][].